The future of music, made here.

 Deadline

-Applications for the 2024-25 academic year will be available in late August with a deadline in late October.
+Applications for the 2024-25 academic year are now available with a deadline of October 27th.

 After NEC